 The question now is, are we getting informed adequately about emerging opportunities in Africa?
 Is there enough space in the evening news broadcast for positive African news?

 Yes, it is true, Africa’s time may be here, but let’s not screw up the opportunity.
 I mean screwing the opportunity like screwing a football game that we are supposed to win.
 We would have screwed up the opportunity by letting it pass us by, and by doing nothing about it.
 How can this happen?

 We did not respond when we were asked to help or assist in small ways, like giving $5 or so to a cause to help inform the rest of the world about our motherland.
 We took a pass when asked to join an organization, one with little money in the bank and with no superstars on its board, and help it make a difference in the world.

 Point is, we took a pass because we thought there was ‘nothing in it for me.”
 Nah, those guys, I don’t know about them?
 Is that you?

 Are you still sitting on the sidelines and not sure what to make about this?
 Can you tell some friends about Africa Agenda?
 Can you ask them to give $5 or $10.

 But there is joy and satisfaction that comes from doing the things which matter and which forge knowledge and understanding of a place as vast as Africa.
 CNN, the BBC, Fox News, and even your local TV station or newspaper will not do the grassroots work that we do.
 I know this from my experience with the media in America.

-Local American broadcasters and publishers would rather tell you about some African dictator who is killing his people, than to to tell you that the same dictator has since been removed from power through democratic elections and there is a new leader in charge, some one who is leading the country to growth and development.
+Local American broadcasters and publishers would rather tell you about some African dictator who is killing his people than to tell you that the same dictator has since been removed from power through democratic elections and there is a new leader in charge, someone who is leading the country to growth and development.

 Simply stated–news about African progress and development does not affect the U.S media bottom line.
 So no one really cares that the continent has turned a corner.
 If they do, it is in lip service only.
 For how long will this continue, one might ask?